Introduction: Attila the Hun – Beyond the Scourge of God

 Attila’s Sudden Death (453 CE)

 In 453 CE, Attila died unexpectedly on his wedding night with a new bride named Ildico.
-The historian Priscus reports that he suffered a severe nosebleed while drunk and choked on his own blood.
-The anticlimactic end—death from a nosebleed—contrasted sharply with his fearsome reputation.
+The historian Priscus, the most reliable source for this event, reports that Attila suffered a severe nosebleed while drunk and choked on his own blood.
+The anticlimactic end—death from a nosebleed while in a stupor—contrasted sharply with his fearsome reputation.
+Many contemporaries suspected murder, but no evidence supports that.
+His sudden death created a power vacuum that his heirs could not fill.

 Funeral and Succession Crisis

 His body was buried in three nested coffins (gold, silver, iron) at a secret location; the grave workers were killed to protect the secret.
-No trace has ever been found.
+No trace has ever been found, despite centuries of treasure hunting.
+The burial itself was spectacular: the Huns mourned with feasts, games, and a ritual lamentation called strava.
 Attila left several sons (Ellac, Dengizich, Ernak) and no clear succession plan.
 Within a year, subject peoples rebelled.

 Rapid Disintegration

 At the Battle of Nedao (454 CE), a Germanic coalition led by the Gepid king Ardaric defeated the Huns.
 Ellac was killed.
 The empire fragmented: Gepids claimed the Carpathian Basin, Ostrogoths regained independence, and remaining Huns dissolved into small groups.
-By 469 CE, Dengizich was defeated and his head displayed in Constantinople.
-Attila’s empire, built on personal authority, vanished within two decades of his death.
+Dengizich tried to reestablish Hunnic power but was defeated in 469 CE; his head was displayed in Constantinople as a trophy.
+By 470 CE, Attila’s empire, built entirely on personal authority and successful raids, had vanished.
+It was a classic case of a steppe confederation that could not survive without a charismatic leader at its head.

 Cultural and Historical Legacy